Kaiser-Yang/Kaiser-Yang.github.io/_posts/2023-12-12-cpp-multi-thread.md

 There is an important point to note when using `std::shared_mutex`.
-When a write thread is blocked by a read thread that has acquired `lock_shared`, the write thread will be blocked.
-And during the time the write thread is blocked, if there are many new read threads that acquire `lock_shared` to perform read operations, the write thread must wait for all read threads to finish their operations and release all read locks before it can acquire the write lock.
+When a write thread is blocked by a read thread that has acquired `lock_shared`, and during this time, if there are many other read threads that acquire `lock_shared` to perform read operations, the write thread must wait for all read threads to finish their operations and release all read locks before it can acquire the write lock.
 This can cause serious delays in write operations.